drewshroyer/drewshroyer/README.md

 ### Hi there, I'm Drew Shroyer, a creative software engineer with a design eye and marketing mindset.
-Welcome to my GitHub! :)

 Currently seeking full time employment oppurtunities, I am dilligently improving my existing projects, brainstorming new creative design/development solutions, and sharpening my data structures and algorithms skills using LeetCode and other resourses to become a stronger full stack engineer.